aeeckhou/shallowHRD/README.md

 ## Run shallowHRD

-To run shallowHRD, two files of the ControlFREEC outputs are needed : the ratio file and the info file.
+To run shallowHRD, two files of the ControlFREEC outputs are needed : the ratio and the info file.
 The names of the files should be in this format : SAMPLE_NAME.bam_ratio.txt and SAMPLE_NAME.bam_info.txt.
-Create a directory named after your sample (SAMPLE_NAME in the format exemple).
+Create a directory named after your sample (SAMPLE_NAME in the format exemple) and put the ratio and info file inside.
+Finally, put the cytoBand_adapted_fr_hg19.csv file in the folder containing the created directory.

-Rscript shallowHRD.R SAMPLE_NAME /path/
+The command line to launch the script is :

+**Rscript /path/script/shallowHRD.R SAMPLE_NAME /path/folder/contaning/created/directory**

 ## Results